 An episode of Megas XLR featured a shapeshifting plant alien.
 Once Coop discovered its true nature, he formed one of the robot's limbs into a chainsaw and got to work.
 The scene of the chainsaw going into the creature while green goop flies out goes on for over thirty seconds.

-Kif Kroker bleeds viscous green blood.
+Kif Kroker from Futurama bleeds viscous green blood.
 It's tangy!

 Agent Bishop (Teenage Mutant Ninja Turtles (2003)) seems to have this as a result of his alien-altered physiology; after he was impaled by a hook in one episode, one could briefly see a thick, silver-colored liquid seeping to his clothes.

-Invader Zim: A scene near the end of the episode "Lice" seems to show that Zim (and by extension, all Irkens) has green blood, as he's skinned and the tissue underneath is green.
+A scene near the end of Invader Zim episode "Lice" seems to show that Zim (and by extension, all Irkens) has green blood, as he's skinned and the tissue underneath is green.
 Of course, considering that Zim's skin is green, it makes sense.

 Word Of God says that Irkens have see-through pink blood.